m-bobi/m-todo/README.md

 Hello friends!
 This is a project for educational purposes, I wanted to expose myself to typescript, bun and tailwindcss.
 So, I decided to make a todo app!
 I also used prisma as a database, something I've never used before.

 ## How does it work?
-I started with making a schema for the database, which is take a `title - string`, `complete - boolean`, these 2 are our main attributes the title represents the name of the todo, and the complete is to check if that todo is completed or not.
+I started with making a schema for the database, which takes a `title - string`, `complete - boolean`, these 2 are our main attributes the title represents the name of the todo, and the complete is to check if that todo is completed or not.
 After that, I created a React Component which I called `TodoItem` and it's designed to represent a todo item within a todo list.

 ### Props